About the Claire Murphy Riverwalk

 A Place on the Farm

-This spring, Aiden Cherniske installed Kent's first StoryWalk on the trail as his Eagle Scout Project.
+In spring of 2019, Aiden Cherniske installed Kent's first StoryWalk on the trail as his Eagle Scout Project.
 The story was written and illustrated by Aiden.

 Photo crredit L Christensen